WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Canonical CBOR serialization ## {#canonical-cbor}

-Within this specification, the canonical serialization of a CBOR item uses the following rules derived from Section 3.9 of {{?RFC7049}}:
+Within this specification, the canonical serialization of a CBOR item uses the following rules derived from Section 3.9 of {{?RFC7049}} with erratum 4964
+applied:

-* Integers and the lengths of arrays and strings MUST use the smallest possible encoding.
+* Integers and the lengths of arrays, maps, and strings MUST use the smallest possible encoding.
 * Items MUST NOT be encoded with indefinite length.
+* The keys in every map MUST be sorted in the bytewise lexicographic order of their canonical encodings.
+For example, the following keys are correctly sorted:
+  1. 10, encoded as 0A.
+  1. 100, encoded as 18 64.
+  1. -1, encoded as 20.
+  1. "z", encoded as 61 7A.
+  1. "aa", encoded as 62 61 61.
+  1. \[100], encoded as 81 18 64.
+  1. \[-1], encoded as 81 20.
+  1. false, encoded as F4.

-Note: this specification does not use CBOR maps, so the map ordering rules aren't necessary.
-This specification also doesn't use floating point, tags, or other more complex data types, so it doesn't need rules to canonicalize those either.
+Note: this specification does not use floating point, tags, or other more complex data types, so it doesn't need rules to canonicalize those.

 ## Signature validity ## {#signature-validity}